null2264/ThinkPad-L460-OpenCore/README.md

 - WiFi (using [AirPortOpenBSD](https://github.com/a565109863/AirPortOpenBSD) or [AirportItlwm/itlwm](https://github.com/OpenIntelWireless/itlwm))
   - Can't connect to WiFi with hidden SSID
     - Use AirPortOpenBSD or itlwm+HeliPort instead to fix this
+    - Sometimes it doesn't want to connect, I recommend not using hidden SSID at all when you don't actuallly need it
-  - Location and WiFi scan is currently broken
+  - Location and WiFi scan is currently broken for Ventura
     - Try running `sudo pkill airportd` in a terminal to fix WiFi scan temporarily
+    - Try using itlwm+HeliPort instead of AirportItlwm to fix the WiFi scan
-    - Try using AirPortOpenBSD instead, v2.3.0 seems to partially fix WiFi scan (By allowing you to connect to "hidden" wifi)
+    - Try using AirPortOpenBSD instead of AirportItlwm, v2.3.0 seems to fix this entirely
-    - You may also try replacing AirportItlwm with itlwm+HeliPort to fix the WiFi scan
-  - WiFi sometimes doesn't show up, this could be caused by WLAN channel overlaps.
-When this happened try changing your Access Point's WLAN Channel to something else, or you can try clicking "other" and manually connect to the WiFi
+  - WiFi sometimes doesn't show up, this could be caused by WLAN channel overlaps
+    - Try changing your Access Point's WLAN Channel to something else to fix it
+    - (Only for **AirPortOpenBSD - v2.3.0 or newer**) You can also try clicking "other" and manually connect to the WiFi
+      - If it says "network couldn't be found", try turning off and on again the WiFi (your device's wifi connect and/or your access point), then try again

 ### ⚠️ Partially Working
 - \_Qxx EC Query not firing after sleep, caused FN Hotkeys and some battery update functions to stop working, reboot is required to fix it.
 A common issue on E-Series and L-series ThinkPad